 Some of the solo seats on the side have their wide armrest located next to the window, with only a narrow armrest between the seat and the aisle.
 These seats are not as private as the real window seats, and it may feel like you are seated in the middle of the aisle as you will be disturbed by passengers and crew passing by.

 Window seats in row 6, 9, and 10 are missing a window.
 Try to avoid these seats with the help of Delta’s B767 seat maps, as found on SeatGuru.

 The Delta Amenity Kit Is great!

 Delta’s bedding is Westin Heavenly branded and includes an oversized duvet, a high-quality blanket, and a down-alternative pillow.

 Pajamas are not offered in Business Class, except on Delta’s routes from Los Angeles to Shanghai and Sydney.

 Shortly after takeoff, a lunch was served.
 This is what I chose:

 - Black Forest tuna with dill cream and pickled carrots

 - Summer tomato and fresh mozzarella salad with mixed greens

 - Flemish cod with lemon beurre blanc, parsley potatoes, and sautéed spinach

 - Vanilla ice cream sundae with your choice of sauces, nuts and whipped cream

-I had never heard before of Flemish cod (and I live in Flanders), nor did I know that tuna lived in the Black Forest.
-The food was, however, very tasty, although not exceptional.
+I had never heard of Flemish cod (and I live in Flanders), nor did I know that tuna lived in the Black Forest.
+The food was, however, delicious, although not exceptional.
 The meals were served on stylish tableware by the globally renowned design company Alessi.

 A snack was offered midflight: warm chocolate chip cookie service.

 Then, about 90 minutes before landing came the second, light meal service.
-I choose a hamburger, which was served on a brioche bun with lettuce, tomato, and cheese.
+I chose a hamburger, served on a brioche bun with lettuce, tomato, and cheese.
 It was the first time I had a hamburger on a plane, but it tasted good!